samirsdoshi/faceml/README.md

 ## Description

 The repo provides a docker image with necessary ML base models and code for face recognition, with easy to use command-line api.
-I trained the ML model using potrait images/faces of people from my family and then sorted out images containing anyone from family from your phone, camera, whatsapp groups etc, so that I delete the remaining images from phone/camera without losing family pictures.
+I trained the ML model using potrait images/faces of people from my family and then sorted out images containing anyone from family from your phone, camera, whatsapp groups etc, so that I can delete the remaining images from phone/camera without losing family pictures.

 ## Setup

 * Download docker from docker hub using
 ` docker pull samirsdoshi/faceml:latest `
- OR build image locally by running build-image.sh
+ OR
-* Copy large model files
+* Build image locally by running build-image.sh and copy large model files
 a) Download a converted darknet YOLO model to keras [here](https://drive.google.com/drive/folders/1YHYPsN4BnXz408_SY9Mo0G4Z2cSR0WCG?usp=sharing) and copy to yolo_keras/yolo.h5.
 This is used in OD.py for object detection
 b) Download keras-facenet from [here](https://drive.google.com/drive/folders/1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn) and copy under keras-facenet.
 This is used for face detection in FDTrain_keras.py and FDDetect_keras.py
 c) Download a Torch deep learning model which produces the 128-D facial embeddings [here](https://storage.cmusatyalab.org/openface-models/nn4.small2.v1.t7) file and save as opencv/openface_nn4.small2.v1.t7.